 Homebuilding appears headed for comeback in 2014

-LAS VEGAS — Homebuilders across the country are responding to renewed buyer demand that in 2014 is expected to fuel the most housing starts in almost seven years.
+— Homebuilders across the country are responding to renewed buyer demand that in 2014 is expected to fuel the most housing starts in almost seven years.

 But nationwide home construction is still far below where it was before the recession, the industry’s top economists say.

 “We have a very low inventory of existing homes on the market,” said David Crowe, chief economist with the National Association of Home Builders.
 “We have a strong need for homebuilding.”

 Crowe is forecasting that single-family home starts in the U.S. could rise more than 30 percent in 2014.
 He spoke this week at the industry’s annual International Builders’ Show in Las Vegas.

 “My single-family forecast for 2014 is pretty aggressive — it’s 822,000 starts,” Crowe said.
 “Which is roughly 200,000 starts more than what we will likely end up with in 2013.”

 Estimates are that U.S. builders started 621,000 houses last year — a rise of 16 percent from 2012 construction.
 But housing starts remain at less than half of where they were in 2006.

 Crowe said homebuyers are coming back to the market in most cities.